Tim-Yu/BrainWear_gait_analysis/README.md

 The gait changing before and after treatments was determined by if the SVM which was trained on the before-treatments dataset could recognise the after-treatments dataset.
 The performance of the model represents the gait changing degree.

-The outputs are the SVM performance i.e. the gait difference.
+The outputs are the SVM recognition accuracy i.e. the gait difference.

 ## The Visualization